Why we give

 We continue to thank God for the many generous people within the church who are sacrificially giving, and we say with Paul in 2 Corinthians 9:11: “You will be made rich in every way so that you can be generous on every occasion, and through us your generosity will result in thanksgiving to God.”

 Thank you for your support in our great mission together!

 The money that you give is administered by the church finance team on behalf of the trustees.
 We publish annual financial statements to keep accountable to you and as required by the Charity Commission.
 The latest financial statements are available here.

 We’ve included below some basic information about this year so far.
-The latest General Fund donation figures for April 2016 to March 2017 are below.
+The latest General Fund figures for April through May 2017 are below.

 NB These figures have not yet been independently reviewed or audited.